Jarrell tornado: Tornado summary

 The tornado turned slightly around 3:48 pm, entering the Double Creek Estates at violent F5 intensity.
 It grew to its maximum width, estimated to be 3/4 mi.
 Post-event surveys and eyewitness accounts reported that the tornado began to slow its forward movement.
 The tornado immediately began to destroy structures and homes as it hit multiple streets at the northeastern edge of the housing development.
 A recovered clock and synced videos marked the start of the tornado's impact on the subdivision at 3:48 pm.
 The entirety of Double Creek Estates was subject to extreme winds for three minutes due to the slow forward movement of the tornado.
 All homes on Double Creek Drive and in other parts of the subdivision, some well-built and properly bolted, were completely swept away, leaving only bare concrete foundation slabs behind, and the remaining foundations of several homes in the direct path of the tornado had their plumbing and sill plates ripped away.
 In the hardest hit areas of Double Creek Estates, homes were so thoroughly obliterated that there was virtually no recoverable debris left behind, and what debris was left had been finely granulated into small fragments and dispersed over a wide area.
 Grass was completely scoured from lawns throughout the neighborhood, and nearby grassy fields also sustained extreme ground scouring of up to 18 in in depth, leaving behind a wide swath of mud and bare soil.

 As a result of this, the tornado's damage path was heavily studied due to its visibility from the extensive ground scouring.
 Additionally, the tornado lifted and threw numerous vehicles at Double Creek Estates, which were either mangled beyond recognition or torn apart.
 At least six hardly recognizable cars were found over 300 yd away, completely crushed and left caked in mud and scoured grass.
 Several other vehicles were never recovered, and are presumed to have been torn into numerous pieces inside the tornado.
 Trees of all sizes in the subdivision were completely debarked, with one small tree documented to have had an electrical cord pierced through its trunk.
 There were 38 structures in Double Creek Estates that were destroyed; three businesses adjacent to the neighborhood were also completely demolished.
 In total, the tornado dealt $10–20 million (1997 USD) in damage to Double Creek Estates.

 After exiting the Double Creek Estates area, the tornado then crossed over a county road while paralleling Spears Ranch Road.
-The damage in these outlying areas was sporadic: in one case, a mobile home suffered only minor damage while an nearby house lost its roof and several exterior walls.
+The damage in these outlying areas was sporadic: in one case, a mobile home suffered only minor damage while a nearby house lost its roof and several exterior walls.
 The road's guardrail was impaled by wooden planks.
 After continuing into a cedar tree forest, it began to rapidly weaken, crossing over Appaloosa Cove Road before dissipating.
 The National Centers for Environmental Information (NCEI) concluded that it had lifted at 3:53 pm, remaining on the ground for 13 minutes and traversing 5.1 mi.